-Each year a hypoxic water mass with oxygen concentrations $\leq 2$ mg l-1 forms in bottom waters of the northern Gulf of Mexico continental shelf.
+Each year a hypoxic water mass with oxygen concentrations $\leq 2 \text{ mg I}^{-1}$ forms in bottom waters of the northern Gulf of Mexico continental shelf.
 The low oxygen conditions threaten living resources including humans that depend on fish, shrimp and crabs.
-Nutrients from the Mississippi River watershed, particularly nitrogen and phosphorus, fertilize the surface waters to create excessive amounts of algal biomass, whose decomposition in the bottom layer leads to oxygen distress and even organism death in the Gulf's richest waters.
+Nutrients from the Mississippi River watershed, particularly nitrogen and phosphorus, fertilize the Gulf's surface waters to create excessive amounts of algal biomass, whose decomposition in the bottom layer leads to oxygen distress and even organism death in the Gulf's richest waters.
 Various models use the May nitrogen load of the Mississippi River as the main driving force to predict the size of this hypoxic zone in late July.
 This prediction is based on one of these models.

-The June 2014 forecast of the size of the hypoxic zone in the northern Gulf of Mexico for July 2014 is that it will cover 14,785 km2 (5,708 mi2) of the bottom of the continental shelf off Louisiana and Texas.
-The 95% confidence interval is that it will be between 12,078 and 17,378 km2 (4,663 and 6,710 mi2).
+The June 2015 forecast of the size of the hypoxic zone in the northern Gulf of Mexico for late July 2015 is that it will cover $15,120 \text{ km}^2$ ($5,838 \text{ mi}^2$) of the bottom of the continental shelf off Louisiana and Texas.
+The 95% confidence interval is that it will be between 12,978 and 16,879 km2 (5,011 and $6,517 \text{ mi}^2$).
 This estimate is based on the assumption that there are no significant tropical storms occurring in the two weeks before the monitoring cruise, or during the cruise.
-If a storm does occur, then the size of the zone is predicted to be 70% of the predicted size without the storm, equivalent to 10,350 km2 (3,996 mi2).
-The predicted volume without storms is 43.2 km3 with a 95% confidence interval between 35.1 and 52.1 km3.
+If a storm does occur, then the size of the zone is predicted to be 70% of the predicted size without the storm, equivalent to 10,584 km2 ($4,087 \text{ mi}^2$).

-The predicted hypoxic area is about the area of Connecticut.
-If the area of hypoxia becomes this large, then it will equal about three times the size of the goal of the Hypoxia Action Plan (less than 5,000 km2).
+The predicted hypoxic area is about the area of Connecticut and slightly larger than the 5-year running average of 14,640 km2.
+If the area of hypoxia becomes as large as predicted, it will equal about three times the size of the goal of the Hypoxia Action Plan (less than 5,000 km2).
+No progress has been made in reducing the nitrate loading.